QueensEngSoc/dibs-wrapper/README.md

 ## Getting Started

 QBook is programmed entirely in Javascript, running Node.js on the backend and standard Javascript on the front end.
 It utilizes MongoDB for the database and Handlebars to create pages.
 For this app to run correctly, the MongoDB server will need to be running (cmd command: `mongod` in the bin directory of MongoDB; go to https://docs.mongodb.com/tutorials/install-mongodb-on-windows/ to learn more).
 To initialize and setup the server run the databaseSetup.js, with node.js, found in developer_tools.
-See a detailed version below or in the developer_tools README. **Make sure you are connected to the internet!**
+See a detailed version below or in the developer_tools README.

 ### Dependencies